-This course is not intended for students whose first language is Spanish or for students whose primary home language is Spanish.
-Students that are already Spanish speaking are encouraged to consider a study of the French Language or are encouraged to take our Heritage Language Class in 7th grade or 8th grade.
-The Spanish Heritage class is offered in 7th grade at DDMMs and is designed specifically for native or heritage speakers of the Spanish language.
+This course is designed specifically for native or heritage speakers of a language other than English who already have some oral language proficiency.
 The purpose of this course is to enable students to develop, maintain, and enhance their proficiency in the heritage language by providing them the opportunity to listen, speak, and write in a variety of contexts and for a variety of audiences, including the family, school, and the immediate community.
 The course will allow students to explore the cultures that use the heritage language, including their own, and it will enable students to gain a better understanding of the nature of their own language as well as other languages to be acquired.

-Global Studies Elective
+Global Studies Electives